Graph Learning Under Partial Observability: Literature Survey

-One useful work on topology inference over linear systems is~\cite{MaterassiSalapakaTAC2012}, which considers a fairly general class of systems (including {\em non-causal} systems and VAR models of any order).
+One useful work on graph learning over linear systems is~\cite{MaterassiSalapakaTAC2012}, which considers a fairly general class of models (including {\em non-causal} systems and VAR models of any order).
 The main contribution of~\cite{MaterassiSalapakaTAC2012} is to devise an inferential strategy relying on Wiener filtering to retrieve the network graph.
 Such strategy is shown to guarantee exact reconstruction for the so-called {\em self-kin} networks.
-For more arbitrary network structures, the reconstruction of the smallest self-kin network embodying the true network is guaranteed.
+For more general network structures, the reconstruction of the smallest self-kin network embodying the true network is guaranteed.

-In the context of graph signal processing~\cite{OrtegaSPmag, KovacevicSP2015, TsitsiveroBarbarossaDiLorenzo2016, PerraudinVandergheynstSP2017, ChepuriLeusTSIPN2017}, recent works focused on autoregressive diffusion models of arbitrary order~\cite{SantiagoTopo, pasdeloup, MeiMoura}.
-As a common feature of many of these works, the proposed estimation algorithms leverage some prior knowledge on the graph structure, which is then translated into appropriate structural constraints.
+In the context of graph signal processing~\cite{OrtegaSPmag, KovacevicSP2015, TsitsiveroBarbarossaDiLorenzo2016, PerraudinVandergheynstSP2017, ChepuriLeusTSIPN2017}, recent works focus on autoregressive diffusion models of arbitrary order~\cite{SantiagoTopo, pasdeloup, MeiMoura}.
+As a common feature of many of these works, the estimation algorithms leverage some prior knowledge about the graph structure, which is then translated into appropriate structural constraints.
 Typical constraints are in terms of sparsity of the connections, or smoothness (in the graph signal terminology) of the signals defined at the graph nodes.
-In~\cite{SantiagoTopo}, a two-step inferential process is proposed, where: $i)$ a graph shift operator~\cite{MouraDSP1,MouraDSP2,MarquesSegarraLeusRibeiroSP2017} is estimated through the agents' signals that arise from the diffusion process; and $ii)$ given the {\em spectral templates} obtained from this estimation, the eigenvalues that would identify the graph are then estimated by adding proper structural constraints (e.g., sparsity) that could render the problem well-posed.
-In~\cite{pasdeloup}, the same concept of a two-step procedure is considered, with the main goal being to characterize the space of valid graphs, namely, the graphs that can explain the signals measured at the network agents.
-In~\cite{MeiMoura}, a model for {\em causal graph processes} is proposed, which exploits both inter-relations among agents' signals and their intra-relations across time.
+In~\cite{SantiagoTopo}, a two-step inferential process is proposed, where: $i)$ a graph shift operator~\cite{MouraDSP1,MouraDSP2,MarquesSegarraLeusRibeiroSP2017} is estimated through the nodes' signals that arise from the diffusion process; and $ii)$ given the {\em spectral templates} obtained from this estimation, the eigenvalues that would identify the graph are then estimated by adding proper structural constraints (e.g., sparsity) that could render the problem well-posed.
+In~\cite{pasdeloup}, the same concept of a two-step procedure is considered, with the main goal being to characterize the space of valid graphs, namely, graphs that can explain the signals measured at the network nodes.
+In~\cite{MeiMoura}, a model for {\em causal graph processes} is proposed, which exploits both inter-relations among nodes' signals and their intra-relations across time.
 Capitalizing on these relations, a viable algorithm for graph structure recovery is designed, which is shown to converge under reasonable technical assumptions.